pharmbio/big-data_course/cloud_and_docker_lab/Docker_and_Jupyter.md

 To get an idea of the popularity of running Jupyter Notebook via Docker, try searching on Internet for "Docker Jupyter" [https://www.google.com/search?q=docker+jupyter](https://www.google.com/search?q=docker+jupyter)

 ## 1. Install Docker on your cloud server

+First you need to connect to your cloud server from the terminal:

+    ssh ubuntu@<your floating ip>

-Install Docker (if you see different versions of docker to install, choose the CE version Community Edition, which is the totally free one):
+On the server, Install Docker (if you see different versions of docker to install, choose the CE version Community Edition, which is the totally free one):

 Official install page for reference: https://docs.docker.com/engine/install/